Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 #### Updating the `outputResources` to include more identifiable information

 To improve the current structure where each `outputResources` object only has a resource `id`, it's essential to add more properties for identifying extensible resources, which lack resource IDs.
-These additions should include the symbolic name, the resource type, the ID of the deployment containing the resource, and the deployment provider alias.
+These additions should include the resource symbolic name, resource type, resource API version, resource identifier, the resource ID of the deployment containing the resource, and the Bicep extension alias.

 ```diff
 {